rostislav444/CVProject/README.md

 - `EMAIL_HOST_PASSWORD`: SMTP password
 - `DEFAULT_FROM_EMAIL`: Default sender email address

+## Translation Setup (Task 8)

+This project includes AI-powered translation for CV content into rare languages.

+### Features

+- Translation button on the CV detail page
+- Language selector with 17 rare languages (Cornish, Manx, Breton, etc.)
+- Support for either OpenAI or Anthropic Claude as translation providers

+### Configuration

+To enable translations, set up the following environment variables in your `.env` file:

+- `OPENAI_API_KEY`: Your OpenAI API key
+- `ANTHROPIC_API_KEY`: Your Anthropic API key (optional, will fall back to OpenAI if not provided)

+### How It Works

+1. The translation service extracts text content from the CV
+2. Content is sent to the AI service (Anthropic Claude preferred, OpenAI as fallback)
+3. The AI model translates the content to the selected language
+4. Translated content is displayed in a format that preserves the original structure

+### Supported Languages

+The system supports translation to these languages:
+- Cornish
+- Manx
+- Breton
+- Inuktitut
+- Kalaallisut
+- Romani
+- Occitan
+- Ladino
+- Northern Sami
+- Upper Sorbian
+- Kashubian
+- Zazaki
+- Chuvash
+- Livonian
+- Tsakonian
+- Saramaccan
+- Bislama

 ## That's it!

 Complete each task thoroughly, commit your work following the branch-and-merge structure, and make sure your README.md clearly explains how to install, run, and test everything.